scc-digitalhub/digitalhub/docs/protecting_components_with_AAC.md

 Requests to the GraphQL API now need an `Authorization: Bearer <aac_token>` header.

+Hasura needs to track tables and custom functions before they are available on its GraphQL API.
+Normally, this is done by adding them manually on the Hasura console.
+However, the console has been disabled (via `HASURA_GRAPHQL_ENABLE_CONSOLE: 'false'` in the *.yml* file), as authenticating on it is done via admin secret, with no SSO alternative, and wrapping it with a proxy for OAuth2 authentication would present a double log-in process.

-With this setup, the Hasura console is disabled.
-Tables and custom functions are already tracked because a SQL script that imports a dump of the Hasura schema (*hdb_catalog*) is run on the database.
+As a result, currently, we opted to disable the console and bypass the tracking issue by running a SQL script on the database that imports a dump of the Hasura schema (*hdb_catalog*).
+This is done automatically by the configuration for the Postgres container.

 ## Deployment